Hot Milk (film): Production

 When Christine Langan was still at Baby Cow Productions, she optioned the book, and sent it to Rebecca Lenkiewicz in 2018.
 Lenkiewicz agreed on the basis she would also get to direct.
 Film4 and sales agent HanWay Films boarded the film. £4 million was pulled together through the UK and Greek tax credits, pre-sales, Film4 support, private equity and an anonymous donor, who was a fan of Lenkiewicz's work.
-Despite Giorgos Karnavas' orders not to shoot in the hot Greek summer, production began on August 2023.
+Despite Giorgos Karnavas' orders not to shoot in the hot Greek summer, production began in August 2023.

 Release

 Hot Milk was screened in competition at the 75th Berlin International Film Festival on 14 February 2025.
 The film was first released theatrically in France on 28 May 2025, then in the United States on 27 June by Independent Film Company, and was released in the United Kingdom on 4 July by Mubi.

+Critical reception

+On the review aggregator website Rotten Tomatoes, 37% of 70 critics' reviews are positive.
+The website's consensus reads: "Lacking narrative momentum and clarity overall, this film's clever destination is upended by a turbulent journey that will leave audiences leaden like a glass of Hot Milk."
+On Metacritic, the film has a weighted average score of 55 out of 100 based on 12 critics, which the site labels as "mixed or average" reviews.